affinitydb/doc/mvSQL reference.md

 If ALL is specified, then mvStore will rollback the whole stack of transactions (started in the current session), otherwise it only rolls back the innermost transaction/sub-transaction block in the stack.

 <p style="color:red">
-REVIEW (maxw): distinguish the mvcommand keywords visually, somehow
-REVIEW (maxw): I don't see anything about class inheritance (/pin[pin is ... and ...) - ah yes, there is test/inheritance.sql... must refer to it  - fixed
-REVIEW (maxw): why isn't JOIN part of the BNF for SELECT? - fixed
-REVIEW (maxw): I don't see any formal description of AS in cases like SELECT * FROM class2 as c2 WHERE 534 in c2.prop3;   - fixed
-REVIEW (maxw): no mention of DISTINCT keyword limitations, and actual model for distinct stuff, listValues etc. (n.b. incomplete right now)  - partial fixed.
+REVIEW (maxw): expand necessary samples in-place, using new mvsql_snippet class; keep the references to the *.sql files, but don't resolve them
-REVIEW (maxw): no mention of COUNT, LIMIT/OFFSET philosophy; also, mention @1234.prop syntax for counting collections
+REVIEW (maxw): clarify the whole COUNT, LIMIT/OFFSET philosophy; also, mention @1234.prop syntax for counting collections
 REVIEW (maxw): actually, have a section just on counting things
 REVIEW (maxw): a section on path expressions for declarative traversal of collections (by query)
-REVIEW (maxw): clarify the meaning of {} in SELECT * FROM {@1234}; (vs absence of {} in SELECT * FROM @1234.users) - fixed
 REVIEW (maxw): clarify all the possible elisions/tricks when using families (e.g. with range var), vs possible parameters and meanings
 REVIEW (maxw): idioms (broader disc with J)
 </p>